jamiewilbraham/azure-docs/articles/cognitive-services/Face/Face-API-How-to-Topics/how-to-migrate-face-data.md

 You need the following items:

 - Two Face API subscription keys, one with the existing data and one to migrate to.
-To subscribe to the Face API service and get your key, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).
+To subscribe to the Face API service and get your key, follow the instructions in [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).
 - The Face API subscription ID string that corresponds to the target subscription.
 To find it, select **Overview** in the Azure portal.
 - Any edition of [Visual Studio 2015 or 2017](https://www.visualstudio.com/downloads/).